wp-plugins/wp-mail-bank/readme.txt

 * Specify to use Authentication or disable Authentication.
 * Specify SMTP Keep Alive to keep SMTP Authentication Session open or closed after sending emails.

+### Send Test Email Utility with Console Log

+With this utility you can always check weither you have configured your SMTP Mail Server details correctly or not.
+A Test email would be sent to your mentioned email address with console log of the output.

 > #### ** Default SMTP Ports & Settings **
 > * SMTP Server  - Non-Encrypted - Port 25 ( or 587 )